Baloksxin/Baloksxin-s-Script/README.md

-I'll update the English later
-Baloksxin's Script's GUI library is not mine
+Baloksxin's Script's GUI library is not mine.